BolachinhaAmericana/BolachinhaAmericana/README.md

 ### 👋 Hi, I’m @BolachinhaAmericana
 - 🌱 I’m currently taking a degree in Bioinformatics, learning python, linux shell, SQL, Java, RStudio and mutch more!
 #### 📫 How to reach me :
--via Email :duarte.tz.valente@gmail.com // duarte.tzvalente02@gmail.com
+- via Email :duarte.tz.valente@gmail.com // duarte.tzvalente02@gmail.com
--via Instagram @duarte.tzvalente
+- via Instagram @duarte.tzvalente

 #### Take a look at some of my other projects:
 - Gitlab: https://gitlab.com/BolachinhaAmericana